-All members of the Association shall be bound by the ethical code of the medical profession, specifically defined in the Principles of Medical Ethics of the American Medical Association and in the American Psychiatric Association's Principles of Medical Ethics With Annotations Especially Applicable to Psychiatry.
+All APA members are bound by the ethical code of the medical profession, specifically defined in American Psychiatric Association's Principles of Medical Ethics With Annotations Especially Applicable to Psychiatry ("Principles").

 APA's Ethics Committee is responsible for drafting (for review and approval by the Board of Trustees and Assembly) annotations to update the Principles, responding to members' request for guidance on ethical issues they are facing in their practice, providing educational information on ethical issues to members, and hearing appeals of District Branch decision on ethics complaints.

 APA's Ethics Committee is taking questions and providing answers to ethical issues members are facing during the COVID-19 pandemic.
 Read the committee's answer to some questions below: